Agile Development Frameworks – Which One is Best for You?

 Agile Frameworks and Disciplines

 When the Agile Manifesto was drawn up in 2001, the protagonists surely did not envisage all the different flavors of agile that would develop.
-There are many frameworks and methods that fall under the general description of Agile not to mention all the hybrids created by IT shops globally, who have tweaked and tailored the basics to fit their environment.
+There are many frameworks that fall under the general description of Agile not to mention all the hybrids created by IT shops globally, who have tweaked and tailored the basics to fit their environment.
 Here are a few of the more prominent philosophies.

 - Kanban is an aspect of Toyota’s Lean Manufacturing philosophy.
 A Kanban is a card with a single work item on it.
 The kanbans are displayed on a Kanban board, giving an overall view of the agile project.